forcedotcom/SalesforceMobileSDK-Samples/hybrid/readme.md

-## To create an application for ios or android, follow the steps below.
+## To create an application for ios or android
-- $appname is whatever you want
-- $template should be vfconnector, contactexplorer, smartstoreexplorer, accounteditor, usersearch, userandgroupsearch or fileexplorer

 <pre>
 cordova create $appname com.salesforce.$template $appname cd $appname